 - The cryptographic binding between them (

-agent_jkt) - The requested scopes / constraints
+agent_jkt) - The requested scopes and constraints

 Step 4: User Consent